 This might be because the number density in a small volume such as GAMA is sensitive to the presence of any massive structure which can appear and disappear among mock realisations.
 Since these massive structure are rare in small volumes, they possibly violate the independence assumption for jackknife regions.
 We therefore felt that it was important to make sure that our covariances reflected this larger variance derived from the dispersion between different mocks.
 But at the same time, it is also important to keep the noise in the covariance as low as possible.
 We see no obvious differences between the {\it correlation\/} matrix (\smash{$R_{ij}=C_{ij}/[C_{ii} C_{jj}]^{1/2}$}) estimated using different simulations or different methods (e.g. with or without jackknifes).
-We therefore decided to adopt the correlation matrix estimated from the mean of the jackknife for MDPL2 mocks, since this appears to have the lowest noise.
-Our full covariance matrix is then derived by scaling this correlation matrix using the diagonal terms estimated from the variance between mocks -- with a final additional scaling by the ratio of the signal between data and the MDPL2 mocks, to account for any differences in overall fluctuation amplitude.
+Our covariance matrix is given by the following equation: